Algae Green Pool Algae Green Pool — Can You Floc a Green Pool? Better Algae Treatment Methods

 Step 2: Balance pH First

 Adjust your pH to 7.4-7.6 before shocking.
 If pH is too high, chlorine becomes much less effective at killing algae.
-Add muriatic acid gradually if you need to lower pH, testing frequently.
+Use our pH calculator to determine how much muriatic acid to add if you need to lower pH.

 Step 3: Determine Your Shock Level